wolfgangj/bone-lisp/README.md

 ### What it does not (unsure whether it ever will)

-These are open for discussion.
+These are open for discussion, but I currently have no plans for these.

 * Arrays
 * Hash tables